BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 No Wasted COMs/README.md

 =====

 This mod must be run by adding it into FilterTool with `Developer tools` -> `Add single mod`.
-Choose the file `BL2 No Wasted COMs` and have at it!
+Choose the file `BL2 No Wasted COMs.txt` and have at it!

 Mod Construction / Implementation Details
 =========================================